Exxon, Chevron CEOs discussed merger in early 2020-sources | Headlines

 Exxon and Chevron's shares nosedived last year after a Saudi-Russian price war and fallout from the novel coronavirus outbreak caused the value of oil to crater.
 Exxon's stock was hit hardest, as investors raised concerns about the company's long-term profitability and spending decisions.
 In their talks, the CEOs of Exxon and Chevron envisioned achieving synergies through massive cost cuts to help weather the downturn in energy markets, one of the sources said.
 At the end of 2019, Exxon employed about 75,000 people and Chevron roughly 48,000.

 Following the aborted talks with Exxon, Chevron went on to acquire oil producer Noble Energy in a $5 billion cash-and-stock deal that was completed in October.
-A combination of Exxon and Chevron would have faced significant hurdles, including antitrust concerns and objections from corporate rivals.
-Some U.S. lawmakers, mainly Democrats, have faulted Big Oil for contributing to climate change, which President Joe Biden's administration has made a top priority.
+A proposed combination last year would almost certainly have triggered an intense antitrust review by the U.S. Justice Department, a process that typically takes months to complete.
+And such a review would also potentially have run up against last November's U.S. presidential election, raising additional uncertainty about how soon such a deal might be cleared, if at all.

+Now, under the Biden administration, the window might be all but closed as Democrats historically have been less sympathetic to such deals, one of the sources said.
+President Joe Biden has put climate change at the forefront of his agenda, promoting jobs in renewable energy as opposed to traditional ones in the oil sector.
+Biden recently formally revoked the permit to build the Keystone XL oil pipeline.
+General Motors last week said it would aim to stop selling vehicles powered by gasoline and diesel, which rely on oil, by 2035.

+The White House and Justice Department did not immediately respond to requests for comment.
+News of the unsuccessful talks emerged as Exxon has come under pressure from some of its shareholders over its strategic direction.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)